Code of Conduct

 Our Code of Conduct advises all employees to take a neutral approach in conflicts.
 In any contact with others, employees are asked to consider power dynamics, dependence and responsibility.

 Kvinna till Kvinna is a member of Giva Sverige (the Swedish Fundraising Association).
 Giva Sverige works to increase trust in the fundraising sector by quality-controlling organisations who raise money.

 All Giva Sverige members are bound by a Code of Quality.
 This Code requires Kvinna till Kvinna to submit an annual impact report, describing the organisation’s goals and progress and how donations have been used.
 It also puts strict demands on us for internal control, sustainability and ethical leadership.
 The Giva Sverige Code of Quality is a way to report to our donors and strengthen their trust in us.

-Our impact reports can be found in our annual reports: on p5 of our 2019 annual report.
+Our impact reports can be found in our annual reports: on page 5 of our 2021 annual report.
 Since 2013, Giva Sverige members are also required to let an independent accountant analyse their impact reports, to see whether they fulfil Giva Sverige’s quality requirements.